lukassoa/Psych-Engine-0.5-Android-Port/README.md

 i just added my own options and added and fixed some stuffs.

 ## Credits:
 * Discussions page - Icon boping
 * Kade Engine - Kade options and stuffs
+* Phoneguytech75 - Note Skin code
 * Vs Tabi - Tabi option lol
 * Jigsaw - Porting psych engine
 * Randomxd(me) - Putting it all together,and also some stuffs and some fixes